What is American Framing?

-> Show that unappealing elements of the American cultural story can be corrected by bridging selected aspects to other story elements that do work for us.
+Show that the unappealing elements of American history and everyday culture can be corrected by bridging selected aspects to other story elements that do work for us.
 For example, we can use the individual hope part of the Horatio Alger story (or individual responsibility frame) and combine it with the ideas of fairness, and equality via the cooperative sports metaphor of 'level the playing field.'
 [See Speaking American (Detailed Step by Step Version) for an example.]

-2. If they say, 'we need a new story,' the old story is bankrupt, a lie, and the oppressors' version:
+2. If they say, 'we need a new story,' because the old story is bankrupt and a lie:

 Meet the concern expressed by some international activists about 'speaking American' instead of 'speaking International,' by quoting Martin Khor, Director of the Third World Network.
 He has said that the most important thing we as Americans can do is change American behavior.

-Point out that the best way to do that is to appeal to Americans' best ideas about themselves, as reflected in the finest core American values.
+Point out that the most effective way to do that is to appeal to Americans' best ideas about themselves, as reflected in the finest core American values.
 These include freedom, equality, opportunity, setting a good example for the rest of the world, doing the new thing, and so on.

 Documentation for the points made in this essay can be found in the AMERICAN STUDIES section of Selected Sources and Links on this website.